Skills: One Agent Toolbox That Ends MCP Micromanagement

 • Aggregator sites that catalog available marketplaces

-The pattern is elegant: build skills for yourself, package them as a plugin when they're polished, publish to a marketplace, and suddenly your toolkit helps the entire community.
-All while maintaining zero context overhead for everyone who installs them.
+The pattern is elegant.
+Build skills for yourself, package them as a plugin once they're polished, publish to a marketplace, and suddenly your toolkit helps the entire community.
+All while keeping zero context overhead for everyone who installs them.

 .claude/skills/my-skill/